codewithkyle/craft-jitter/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.23 or later and [ImageMagick](https://imagemagick.org/index.php).
+This plugin requires [ImageMagick](https://imagemagick.org/index.php) and the following version of PHP and Craft CMS:

+- Craft CMS 3.0.0+ with PHP 7.2+ or 8+
+- Craft CMS 4.0.0+ with PHP 8+

 ## Installation